Analysis | NFL draft grades for every team: 49ers get an A, Packers earn a D

 Houston Texans: B-

-Coach Bill O’Brien was caught by the draft cameras having an angry outburst, reportedly after a near-trade fell through.
-He and the Texans avoided any major gaffes, although they were without a first-round selection due to the Laremy Tunsil trade.
-The Texans fortified their defensive front with second-round DT Ross Blacklock and third-round pass rusher Jonathan Greenard.
+Coach Bill O’Brien was caught by draft cameras having an angry outburst, reportedly after a near-trade fell through.
+He and the Texans avoided any major gaffes, but they were without a first-round selection after the Laremy Tunsil trade.
+They fortified their defensive front with second-round DT Ross Blacklock and third-round pass rusher Jonathan Greenard.

 Indianapolis Colts: B+

-The Colts’ first-rounder went to the 49ers in the DeForest Buckner trade.
-If that’s factored in, this is a very good draft haul for Indianapolis.
-The second-rounders, WR Michael Pittman and RB Jonathan Taylor, will be assets for incoming veteran QB Philip Rivers.
-The fourth-round choice used on Jacob Eason gives the Colts a developmental QB behind Rivers and Jacoby Brissett.
+The Colts’ first-rounder went to the 49ers in the Buckner trade.
+If that’s factored in, this is a very good draft haul.
+The second-rounders, WR Michael Pittman Jr. and RB Jonathan Taylor, will be assets for incoming QB Philip Rivers.
+The fourth-round choice of Jacob Eason gives the Colts a developmental quarterback behind Rivers and Jacoby Brissett.

 Jacksonville Jaguars: B+

-The Jaguars seem firmly in rebuilding mode and they pushed that process along.
-They landed the draft’s second-best CB, C.J.
-Henderson, and its second-best pass rusher, K’Lavon Chaisson, in the first round.
-They participated in the run on WRs with the second-round choice of Laviska Shenault.
-About all that went wrong is that the Jaguars did not find a team willing to trade for RB Leonard Fournette or pass rusher Yannick Ngakoue.
+The Jaguars seem firmly in rebuilding mode, and they pushed that process along.
+They landed the draft’s second-best cornerback, CJ Henderson, and its second-best pass rusher, K’Lavon Chaisson, in the first round.
+They participated in the run on wide receivers with the second-round choice of Laviska Shenault Jr. About all that went wrong is that the Jaguars did not find a team willing to trade for RB Leonard Fournette or pass rusher Yannick Ngakoue.

 Tennessee Titans: B

-The Titans, coming off their run to the AFC championship game, gave themselves a candidate to replace the departed Jack Conklin at right tackle with their first-round choice of Isaiah Wilson.
-They have not re-signed Logan Ryan in free agency to this point but bolstered their CB ranks with second-rounder Kristian Fulton.
+The Titans, coming off their run to the AFC championship game, gave themselves a candidate to replace the departed Conklin with their first-round choice of T Isaiah Wilson.
+They have not re-signed Logan Ryan but bolstered their cornerback ranks with second-rounder Kristian Fulton.

 AFC West